 [REVERSE OF CERTIFICATE]

-The Beneficial Interest Certificate does not represent an obligation of, or an interest in, the Owner Trustee, the Transferor, or any of their respective Affiliates or in the related Class B Interest or the related and Auction Agreement and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
-In addition, this Beneficial Interest Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related Class B Interest and the related and Auction Agreement, in each case as more specifically set forth in the Trust Agreement and such and Auction Agreement.
+The Beneficial Interest Certificate does not represent an obligation of, or an interest in, the Owner Trustee, the Transferor, or any of their respective Affiliates or in the related Class B Interest or the related Sale Transfer and Auction Agreement and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
+In addition, this Beneficial Interest Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related Class B Interest and the related Sale Transfer and Auction Agreement, in each case as more specifically set forth in the Trust Agreement and such Sale Transfer and Auction Agreement.
 A copy of each of such agreements may be examined by any Certificate Holder upon written request during normal business hours at its Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.

 The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holders under the Trust Agreement at any time with the consent of the Requisite Instrument Holders acting together as a single class (which consent of any Holder of this Beneficial Interest Certificate shall be conclusive and binding on such Holder and on all future Holders of this Certificate, or any Beneficial Interest Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon).
 The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Beneficial Interest Certificates or the Notes.